 Above/below/previously.
 In technical writing, particularly in a long report, it’s a courtesy to your reader to be specific about which section has the information you’re referring to.
 If you explained something in detail in section 5.3.1, refer the reader to section 5.3.1.
 Don’t just say it’s “discussed above” or “explained previously” and expect him or her to scroll through dozens of pages to find it.

 Recent/recently.
 How long ago was “recent”?
 If someone reads your report five years from now, how well will “recently” have aged?
 If the time is important, give the year (or the specific date) when it happened.

 A peculiarity of technical writing is that there is a one-to-one correspondence between a term and its meaning.
 In most other writing we try to take advantage of the extensive vocabulary of the English language to convey the precise nuance.
 By contrast, technical writing sacrifices nuance and variety for clarity.

 The whole point of technical writing is to convey scientific information as clearly and accurately as possible.
-That requires choosing your words well and editing out anything extraneous.
+That requires choosing your words well and editing out anything subjective or extraneous.